oap-project/gazelle_plugin/docs/User-Guide.md

 ### Building by Conda

 If you already have a working Hadoop Spark Cluster, we provide a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](./OAP-Installation-Guide.md) for more information.
-Once finished [OAP-Installation-Guide](./OAP-Installation-Guide.md), you can find built `spark-columnar-core-1.0.0-jar-with-dependencies.jar` under `$HOME/miniconda2/envs/oapenv/oap_jars`.
+Once finished [OAP-Installation-Guide](./OAP-Installation-Guide.md), you can find built `spark-columnar-core-<version>-jar-with-dependencies.jar` under `$HOME/miniconda2/envs/oapenv/oap_jars`.
 Then you can just skip below steps and jump to Getting Started [Get Started](#get-started).

 ### Building by yourself